Isekai-Creation/lmdeploy/SPECPV_TODO.md

       - Rejected tokens are dropped (just overwritten / masked).
   - Fact mapping:
     - Follows `PartialKVCache.update` in `SpecPV/specpv/kv/kv_cache.py`, which writes new tokens into the `"buffer"` slice and updates `verified_lens` when they become fully verified via `update_inference_inputs`.
+  - Implementation status:
+    - TurboMind’s current SpecPV v1 uses the buffer exclusively for **accepted tail tokens**, not for in-flight candidate tree tokens:
+      - After each EAGLE step where `shouldUseSpecPV(max_len)` is true and SpecPV has been seeded, `updateSpecPVAfterAcceptance` flattens the full KV prefix, slices the newly committed tail (`max_len - specpv_full_prefix_len_`), and calls `PartialKVCache::update(layer, new_k, new_v)` per layer to append into the buffer.
+      - Tree candidate tokens for the current step are still stored in the usual tree scratch KV and are not yet staged in the SpecPV buffer during verification.
+    - Moving candidate tree tokens into the buffer during verification (and only keeping accepted ones) remains future work.

 - [ ] **S4.2 – Bind buffer capacity to EAGLE tree size**
   - Ensure: